Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Abstract

 \section{Abstract}

-We consider the problem of assessing the changing knowledge state of individual students as they go through online courses.
-This student performance modeling problem, also known as knowledge tracing, is a critical step for building adaptive online teaching systems.
-Specifically, we conduct a study of how to utilize various types and large amounts of log data from earlier students to train accurate machine learning models that predict the knowledge state of future students.
+We consider the problem of assessing the changing \revinsert{performance levels} of individual students as they go through online courses.
+This student performance modeling problem is a critical step for building adaptive online teaching systems.
+Specifically, we conduct a study of how to utilize various types and large amounts of log data from earlier students to train accurate machine learning models that predict the \revinsert{performance} of future students.
 This study is the first to use four very large sets of student data made available recently from four distinct intelligent tutoring systems.

-Our results include a new machine learning approach that defines a new state of the art for student performance modeling, improving over earlier methods in several ways: First, we achieve improved accuracy of student modeling by introducing new features that can be easily computed from conventional question-response logs (e.g., features such as the pattern in the student's most recent answers).
+Our results include a new machine learning approach that defines a new state of the art for \revinsert{logistic regression based} student performance modeling, improving over earlier methods in several ways: First, we achieve improved accuracy of student modeling by introducing new features that can be easily computed from conventional question-response logs (e.g., features such as the pattern in the student's most recent answers).
 Second, we take advantage of features of the student history that go beyond question-response pairs (e.g., features such as which video segments the student watched, or skipped) as well as background information about prerequisite structure in the curriculum.
-Third, we train multiple specialized student performance models for different aspects of the curriculum (e.g., specializing in early versus later segments of the student history), then combine these specialized models to create a group prediction of the student knowledge state.
-Taken together, these innovations yield an average AUC score across these four datasets of 0.807 compared to the previous best logistic regression approach score of 0.766, and also outperforming state-of-the-art deep neural net approaches.
+Third, we train multiple specialized student performance models for different aspects of the curriculum (e.g., specializing in early versus later segments of the student history), then combine these specialized models to create a group prediction of the student \revinsert{performance}.
+Taken together, these innovations yield an average AUC score across these four datasets of 0.808 compared to the previous best logistic regression approach score of 0.767, and also outperforming state-of-the-art deep neural net approaches.
 Importantly, we observe consistent improvements from each of our three methodological innovations, in each diverse dataset, suggesting that our methods are of general utility and likely to produce improvements for other online tutoring systems as well.